marict/nanoGPT-llm-extraction/README.md

 It is a good idea to benchmark your interconnect (e.g. iperf3).
 In particular, if you don't have Infiniband then also prepend `NCCL_IB_DISABLE=1` to the above launches.
 Your multinode training will work, but most likely _crawl_.
 By default checkpoints are periodically written to the `--out_dir`.
 We can sample from the model by simply `python sample.py`.

+Finally, you can quickly test things by simply running `python train.py`.
-Finally, to train on a single GPU simply run the `python train.py` script.
-When no configuration file is supplied it defaults to `config/train_default.py`.
-Have a look at all of its args, the script tries to be very readable, hackable and transparent.
-You'll most likely want to tune a number of those variables depending on your needs.
+When no configuration file is supplied it defaults to `config/train_default.py`, a tiny CPU-based configuration that mirrors the settings used in the tests.
+Have a look at all of its args&mdash;the script tries to be very readable, hackable and transparent.
+You'll most likely want to tune a number of those variables depending on your needs or switch to a GPU oriented config for serious training.

 ## baselines